 Only one planet was subjected to the wrath of an Armageddon Missile, and many hoped it would be the last.
 The Quorilaxians did not intend to manufacture any more Armageddon Missiles, and many questioned why more than one—let alone five—were created in the first place.
 Nevertheless, the destiny of “Number One” was the planet of Zgorb.
 Afterward, the only memory of that breeder of evil was the asteroid belt its destruction created.

 Different races reacted differently upon hearing the word “Zgorb.”
 For Quorilaxians, calling someone a Zgorb was the ultimate insult, a sign of pure hatred.
 For the unfortunate Humans, however, the simple sound of that word was enough to make even the strongest of them recoil in terror.
-Although the Zgorbians were the sworn enemies of Quorilax, it was surprisingly difficult to stand by and watch as an entire species was made extinct.
+Although the Zgorbians were the sworn enemies of Quorilax, it was surprisingly difficult to stand by and watch as an entire species was obliterated.

 That was the only time Quorilax utilized an Armageddon Missile.
 However, as everyone knows, it was not the only time that such an event occurred.
 Zgorbian intelligence knew of the plan for the Armageddon Missiles, and they rushed to create several of their own, emulating the Quorilaxian design.
 The Zgorbians fully realized they would never make it within an acceptable range to launch their deadly weapon on the heavily fortified Quorilaxian Empire.
 After many years of war, the Zgorbians had a firm grasp of Quorilaxian nature, and they presumed the selfish Quorilaxians, if genuinely threatened, would abandon those whom they pledged to watch over and call their entire fleet to defend the home front.
 Knowing this, the Zgorbians seized the opportunity to make use of their Armageddon Missile on an unguarded territory.
 The closest planet bearing a sentient race was the planet of the Humans, who called it Earth.

-Earth lay within the boundaries of the Zgorbian dominion.
-The two planets were in extremely close proximity relative to the vastness of the known universe.
+Earth lay just outside the boundaries of the Zgorbian Queendom.
+The two civilizations lived in extremely close proximity relative to the vastness of the known universe.
 Still, the Humans, who had only achieved rudimentary space travel, lived in complete ignorance of what lurked in the shadows of the dark void of space.
 The Humans were perhaps the universe’s most phenomenal race.
 These tiny people—who were the most diminutive of any known sentient species, able to stand on the palm of my hand—rose to power on their planet in a relative instant.
 No one knew for sure how the Humans developed at such an alarming rate.
 Some attributed this to the extreme sense of tribalism that existed among the Humans, which they claimed fostered intense competition and led to an astronomical rate of development.
 Conversely, others claimed it was this very trait that kept Humanity from reaching its full potential.
 Both theories were probably correct, to some extent.